 Not too long ago, I was approached to be part of a mental health event as a speaker.
 Somehow word got around about us (thanks to the generosity and kindness of people), on how we regularly publish stories as a means of reclaiming dignity and hope, to allow the voices of those touched by mental illness be heard; humanised and made relevant.

 I readily agreed to it since it was for a cause I believed in.
-I was later told that I need not speak for the event anymore because they’ve “managed to book another speaker who was a Minister (a government official), and also now have a celebrity on board”.
+I was later told that I need not speak for the event anymore because they’ve “managed to book another speaker who was a Minister (a government official)… and also have another celebrity on board”.

-So okay, I can understand why they’d rather have someone more renowned for their event to boost publicity.
+So okay, I can understand why they’d rather have more renowned individuals for their event to boost event publicity.